reach-sh/reach-lang/docs/src/quickstart/index.md

 ## {#qs-win-conf-docker} Configuring Docker:

-Open Docker and wait until it is fully started.
+Open Docker and wait for it to initialize.
 Click the `Settings` (gear) icon along the top of the Docker app.

 ![Settings icon in Docker`](/quickstart/settings-icon.png)